Amazon Kindle Advertising Strategy: The Complete Guide for 2025

 Also to note, the above optimization process doesn’t take into account the KENP royalties.
 Optimizing with KENP royalties can only be done using SellerMetrics, which we will document below.

 There are many choices for Amazon Ads software that sits on top of the Amazon Advertising Platform.
 Unfortunately, not all Amazon PPC software is KDP friendly.
-We at SellerMetrics designed our KDP PPC software to support KDP publishers as well as Amazon product sellers.
+We at SellerMetrics designed our KDP PPC software to support KDP publishers as well as Amazon product sellers with unparalleled options to optimize their Amazon Kindle Advertising Strategy.

 SellerMetrics supports the following feature: